MarcinOrlowski/laravel-api-response-builder/docs/examples.md

  **NOTE:** As all the data in the response structure must strictly follow response structure and end up in form os valid JSON data.
  `ResponseBuilder` deals with all the primitives and most commonly used classes, using on-the-fly data conversion.
-You can easily add own converters if none of built-in handles your data or fits your needs.See [Data Conversion](#data-conversion) chapter details.
+You can easily add own converters if none of built-in handles your data or fits your needs.
+See [Data Conversion](conversion.md) for more details.

 ```php